-3. Call types and screening
+- 3. Call types and screening

 - a.
+When BCR teams are on duty, MECC will screens calls to determine if they are appropriate for the BCR response is appropriate.
+Such calls will be designated by use the nature codes of:

+- BCR (Behavioral Crisis Response).

+- ,and

-When BCR teams are on duty, MECC will screen calls to determine if they are appropriate for the BCR response.
-Such calls will be designated by the nature codes of: - BCR (Behavioral Crisis Response)., - BCRW (Behavioral Crisis Response Welfare). - b.
-If a BCR team is not on duty or unavailable to respond, or if call circumstances change requiring the response of a sworn member-Crisis Intervention Trained Officer, MECC will change the nature code to the appropriate MPD nature code (PIC, CKWEL, etc.) and will dispatch a squad.
-BCR teams will defer to responding members' officers-instructions upon arrival. - c.
-Members Officers-dispatched to such calls shall follow current MPD policy and training in responding to these calls. - d.
-In accordance with MECC protocol, a sworn member Crisis Intervention Trained Officer must be dispatched to incidents involving a person people in crisis who are is believed to have a mental health condition, behavioral health challenges, or an intellectual or developmental disability to be mentally ill or developmentally disabled, in the following situations: - Firearms(s) or access to firearm(s) involved. - Weapons(s) currently in their possession or threatening the use of weapon(s). - Physical violence has occurred or threats of physical violence toward others. - When injury has taken place that is life threatening (example: someone has ingested pills, taken more than prescribed medication, alcohol, etc.). - Situations involving physical intervention to secure safety, i.e. someone on a bridge or ledge. - When a BCR team is on-site and determines that the scene is unsafe.
+- BCRW (Behavioral Crisis Response Welfare).

+- b.
+If a BCR team is not on duty or is unavailable to respond, or if the call circumstances changes to requireing the sworn response of a Crisis Intervention Trained Officer, MECC will change to the appropriate MPD the nature code to the appropriate MPD nature code ("PIC," "CKWEL," etc.) and will dispatch a squad.
+BCR teams will defer to responding officers members' instructions upon arrival. - c.
+Officers dispatched to such calls shall follow current MPD policy and training in responding to these calls. - d.c.
+In accordance with MECC protocol, a Crisis Intervention Trained Officersworn member must be dispatched to incidents involving a personpeople in crisis who are is believed to be mentally ill or developmentally disabled to have a mental health condition behavioral health challenges, or an intellectual or developmental disability, in the following situations: - Firearms(s) or access to firearm(s) involved. - Weapons(s) currently in their possession or threatening the use of weapon(s). - Physical violence has occurred or threats of physical violence toward others. - When injury has taken place that is life threatening injury has occurred (example: someone has ingested pills, taken more than prescribed medication, alcohol, etc.). - Situations involving physical intervention to secure safety, (e.g.i.e. someone on a bridge or ledge). - When a BCR team is on-site and determines that the scene is unsafe.